creifenscheid/db_rector/README.md

 # TYPO3 Extension "DB Rector"

+> **Note: As of version 13.0.0, this extension uses [typo3-fractor](https://github.com/andreaswolf/fractor-typo3-fractor).**

 ## Disclaimer
-It is recommended to **NOT run this** extension **in productive environments**!
+It is strongly recommended **NOT** to run this extension **in production environments**!

 ## Installation

-This **extension must be installed via composer**, e.g. `composer req —dev creifenscheid/db-rector`, to install typo3-fractor and get it running.
-You can download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/), but it still has to be installed via composer.
+This **extension must be installed via Composer**, e.g., `composer req --dev creifenscheid/db-rector`, to install typo3-fractor and get it running.
+While you can download it from the [TYPO3 Extension Repository](https://extensions.typo3.org/extension/db_rector/), **it still needs to be installed via Composer**.

 ## What does it do
-This extension is an adapter to run typo3-fractor in the TYPO3 backend to refactor typoscript stored in sys_template.config.
+This extension acts as an adapter to run typo3-fractor in the TYPO3 backend, enabling the refactoring of TypoScript stored in `sys_template.config`.

 ## Features
-- backend module to
+- Backend module to:
-  - view all typoscript stored in the db
+  - View all TypoScript stored in the database
-  - run typo3-fractor on single db entries
+  - Run typo3-fractor on individual or all database entries
-  - Review the result of the typo3-fractor process (incl. diff view)
+  - Review the results of the typo3-fractor process (including a diff view)
-  - apply typo3-fractor result to the corresponding sys_template record
+  - Apply typo3-fractor results to the corresponding sys_template record
-  - roll back the original typoscript
+  - Roll back to the original TypoScript
-- security
+- Security
-  - backend module is only active in TYPO3 context „development“ by default
+  - The backend module is only active in the TYPO3 development context by default

 ### Note
-If the sys_template record has been adjusted after the fractor process or the applying of the fractor result, the corresponding fractor model is going to be reset.<br>
+If the `sys_template` record is modified after the fractor process or after applying the fractor result, the corresponding fractor model will be reset.<br>
-So the updated sys_template typoscript can be processed again.
+This allows the updated sys_template TypoScript to be processed again.

 ### Known working setups